 The CAPM is used to determine the cost of equity in the WACC.
 The problem with the CAPM, and one of the main reasons why it makes the WACC misleading as the discount rate in present value calculations, is due to the number of false assumptions it has.

 To begin, the CAPM builds on the two main assumptions of modern financial theory:

 Below is a list of most of the CAPM assumptions, what they mean, and why I believe they're unrealistic.
-Although this is not an extensive list, it covers many of the assumptions the CAPM makes that are arguably false:
+Although this is not an extensive list, it covers many of the assumptions the CAPM makes that are clearly false:

 As you can see, the CAPM is quite unrealistic and easy to criticize.
 Regardless, it's still used in the finance world as the simplification of reality it provides is often needed to build standardized models.

-However, as individual investors, we should look towards using our own personal required rate of return or an adjusted U.S. 10-year Treasury rate, as later discussed.
+However, as individual investors, we should typically use our own personal required rate of return or an adjusted U.S. 10-year Treasury rate, as later discussed.
 It does not make sense to tolerate CAPM's assumptions and its uncertainties, when we could instead use a figure that better applies to our risk tolerance and investment goals.
 The WACC should therefore only be seen as the next-best choice for the discount rate, or at the very most, a figure that can be used in a separate model.

 "And once you've estimated future cash inflows and outflows, what interest rate do you use to discount that number back to arrive at a present value?
 My own feeling is that the long-term government rate is probably the most appropriate figure for most assets.
 And when Charlie and I felt subjectively that interest rates were on the low side – we'd probably be less inclined to be willing to sign up for that long-term government rate.
 We might add a point or two just generally."— Warren Buffett | 1993 Letter to the Shareholders